phpmyadmin/phpmyadmin/doc/faq.rst

 advantage of the new features.
 For additional help on this subject, look for the word "upload" in this document.

+Note: For errors while importing of dumps exported from older MySQL versions to newer MySQL versions, please check :ref:`faq6_41`.

 .. _faq6_6:

 6.6 How can I use the relation table in Query-by-example?